Hurlements en faveur de Sade: Production

 Debord abandoned most of his original plan for the film and instead used no images at all.
 He used speeches delivered by himself, Gil J. Wolman, Isidore Isou, Serge Berna, and Barbara Rosenthal.

-Completed before Debord joined the Situationist International, the film reflects contemporaneous avant-garde traditions such as those of Maya Deren and Peter Kubelka, yet it is distinguished by its explicitly radical and political critique.

 Release

 Spectators at the premiere were not able to see the final 24-minute sequence, consisting of a mere black screen without any soundtrack.

 Hurlements en faveur de Sade premiered 30 June 1952 at the Ciné-Club Avant-Garde 52 in the Musée de l'Homme.
 The audience became unruly, and the screening was stopped after twenty minutes.

 The film had its UK premiere in 1957 at the Institute of Contemporary Arts in London.